Selvam-DG/Sample-Introduction/Intro -README.md

-Hi!!!!✋ I’m @Selvam D G 😀.
+Hi All !!!!✋ I’m @Selvam D G 😀.
 I have completed B.Tech ⚙ Mechanical Engineering 🛠 from Pondicherry Engineering College 🏛 .
-I’m interested in Coding, Research, Analytics .
+I’m interested in Coding, Research and Analytics.
-I’m currently learning Data Science & currently working as Mechanical Engineer at MRF Tyres 🏭 since 2019
+I’m currently a master's Student at Technische Hochschule Rosenheim, Germany & worked as a Mechanical Engineer at MRF Tyres for 4 years.
 - reach me through Gmail - dasariselvam321@gmail.com

 <!---